pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Warm Weather and Hot Studios

-When you will be sweating more:
+When you'll be sweating more:

-• Moisture-wicking fabric essential
+• Moisture-wicking fabric is essential

 • Lighter colors help stay cool

-• Fitted shorts acceptable for mat classes
+• Fitted shorts are fine for mat classes

 • Sports bra alone may be appropriate